-She holds a Bachelor of Fine Arts from Victoria College of the Arts and has been a recipient of a number of major awards, including the Albany Art Prize, the Waterhouse Natural History Art Prize, the Arthur Guy Memorial Art Prize and was a finalist in the 2011 & 2013 Sulman Prize.
+Bergin’s work is held in the Art Gallery of NSW (gifted by Margaret Olley AC), Bendigo Art Gallery, Artbank and significant private collections and has been the recipient of several major awards, including the Albany Art Prize, The Waterhouse Natural History Art Prize (Highly Commended) the Arthur Guy Memorial Art Prize (People's Choice) and was a finalist in the 2011 and 2013 Sulman Prize.